No Tags Found!

 From India, Mumbai

-The Supreme Court has never said that Special Allowance should be part of PF qualifying wages but the court has only said that special allowance paid to all employees should be part of wages and if any allowance is paid to a particular category of employees depending upon the risk involved, or special skill required to do that work, that can be excluded from wages.
-There can be cash handling allowance to those who handle cash, night bata for people who work in night shifts, and these are special allowances and since these are not paid to all employees you can exclude them from PF qualifying wages.
+The Supreme Court has never said that Special Allowance should be part of PF qualifying wages, but the court has only said that special allowance paid to all employees should be part of wages.
+If any allowance is paid to a particular category of employees depending on the risk involved or special skill required to do that work, that can be excluded from wages.
+There can be cash handling allowance for those who handle cash, night bata for people who work night shifts, and these are special allowances.
+Since these are not paid to all employees, you can exclude them from PF qualifying wages.

 If your Basic + DA part is reasonably good, then there will not be any problem.
-Problem comes only when the PF qualifying salary is very low and you don't even consider dearness allowance in the salary.
-Obviously, a salary much lower than the statutory minimum will be under scrutiny by the EPF Authorities even though they cannot direct the employers to pay as per minimum wages.
+The problem comes only when the PF qualifying salary is very low and you don't even consider dearness allowance in the salary.
+Obviously, a salary much lower than the statutory minimum will be under scrutiny by the EPF Authorities, even though they cannot direct the employers to pay as per minimum wages.

 From India, Kannur